 Approved by

 Name: Jane Farraday

 Position: Head teacher

-Signed: Fanaday
+Signed: Hanaday

-Date: September 2022
+Date: September 2023

-Proposed review date : September 2023
+Proposed review date : September 2024

-&lt;sup>1Head teacher is free to approve this Policy and procedures.
+Head teacher is free to approve this Policy and procedures.
 It does not require approval by the Governing Body.
 Governing Bodies of maintained schools must formulate a 'Behaviour principles written statement'.
 Academies are advised to do so by the DfE.
 Head teacher is free to determine the review period but the Policy and procedures must be brought to the attention of pupils, parents, and relevant others at least annually.